enqueuezero/site/sidecar.md

 ## Context

 In engineering, we want our application well de-coupled.
 It usually means letting the right tool or component doing the right thing, and more importantly, do one thing and do it well.
-Almost every application needs to share some common components, for example, logging, metric collector, circuit breaker, etc. It's a challenge that how to manage these peripheral tasks if we don't want to implement them into every application.
+Almost every application needs to share some standard components, for example, logging, metrics collector, circuit breaker, etc. It's a challenge that how to manage these peripheral tasks if we don't want to implement them in every application.

 ## Overview

 Sidecar is a term for a one-wheeled device attached to the side of a motorcycle.
-[1] In engineering, it signifies a deployment model that one or more separated processes or containers deployed along with the application.
+[1] In engineering, it signifies a deployment model that one or more separate processes or containers deployed along with the application.

 ![An NSU Moterenwerke 601 motorcycle from the 1930s fitted with a Steib Metallbau sidecar](/static/images/sidecar-motorcycle.jpg 'Sidecar')